staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 If you open and play that you should be able to use left/right arrow keys to go forward/backwards in 3 small scenes.
 Each scene demos a simple use case:

 1. Scene 1: A basic slideshow on a black background.
 Use down/up arrows to go forward/backwards in the slides.
 There should also be general ambient sound playing.
 One of the slides should be a video with sound source.
-The source should somewhat sound like it comes from the position of the slide :) Would be nice if you could let us know.
-(I put the Audio Listener on the position of the camera rig)
+The source should somewhat sound like it comes from the position of the slide.

 2. Scene 2: A simple 360 player.
 Should have some sound playing too.